pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/Brokers 🤵/🤵😃 Broker talkers/PopChat 💬 talker/Chat » Abandon/🤵 PopChatAbandon 😃 handler.md

 # Ignore if not active
 - IF $.Chat.State.IsNot(ACTIVE):
-    - FAIL The chat is not active.
+    - FAIL: The chat is not active.
     - RETURN

 # Confirm before abandoning